Allied Warships

 The history of HMS Talisman as compiled on this page is extracted from patrol reports and logbooks of this submarine.
 Corrections and details regarding information from the enemy's side (for instance the composition of convoys attacked) is kindly provided by Mr. Platon Alexiades, a naval researcher from Canada.

-This page is last updated in May 2018.
+This page was last updated in April 2024.

 26 Jun 1940

 HMS Talisman (Lt.Cdr.
 P.S.
 Francis, RN) conducted trials off Liverpool.
 Upon completion of these she departed Liverpool Bay for Greenock.
-She was escorted by HMS Imogen (Cdr.
+During the passage to the Clyde she was escorted by HMS Imogen (Cdr.
 C.L.
 Firth, MVO, RN).
 (1)

 27 Jun 1940